dgerman3jccc/jccc-scripts/README-UpdateDotNetProjects.md

 # .NET Projects Multi-Branch Updater

-A comprehensive PowerShell script suite for updating all .NET projects across every branch in a Git repository to .NET 8.0 and C# 12, while ensuring JetBrains IDE files are properly ignored.
+A comprehensive PowerShell script suite for updating all .NET projects across every branch in a Git repository to .NET 8.0 and C# 12, while ensuring JetBrains IDE files are properly ignored and development environments are consistent across branches.

 ## 📁 Files Included